 A homemade Reuben sandwich made with corned beef, Swiss cheese, sauerkraut and rye bread.
 Learn how to make this easy sandwich at home.
-You can also find more sandwich recipe ideas here.

 Can you actually make a perfect Reuben sandwich at home?
 This is something my husband has been working on perfecting for many years.
 Over the course of many jobs he has had to travel for work; which means eating out quite a bit.